Will-of-the-Wisp/Resources/README.md

 <br>
 <h3>Script:</h3>
 An example script file has been provided, which can be initialized with the other .gui scripts in <b>"scripts\client\init.cs"</b>(as of T3D 3.9, when 4.0 hits expect filepaths for scripts to change).
 The example script will cause any GuiObjectView control named <b>'PreviewGui'</b> to automatically reset its camera's position when the control's <b>onWake()</b> is called.
 It is recommended that this script be included to promote a better understanding of the resource and how it is used from script.<br>

+# License
+All resources are MIT Licensed under the original license included with Torque3D.

+If you find any resources helpful you can thank us by leaving feedback on our [blog](http://www.willowispgames.com/blog/).